Fact-Saboteurs: A Taxonomy of Evidence Manipulation Attacks against Fact-Verification Systems: Threat Model

-\textbf{1) \hlgoals{Adversary's Targets.}} Rather than generically assuming that $\mathcal{A}$ aims to fool $\mathcal{M}$, we take inspiration from previously observed manual evidence manipulation attempts to further categorize the attacks' targets into \textit{camouflaging} and \textit{planting}.
-This is also motivated by the implications that these targets might have in the human-in-the-loop scenario.
+\textbf{1) \hlgoals{Adversary's Targets.}} Rather than generically assuming that $\mathcal{A}$ aims to fool $\mathcal{M}$, we take inspiration from previously observed manual evidence manipulation attempts to further categorize the attacks' logical targets into \textit{camouflaging} and \textit{planting}.
+This is also motivated by the potential deceptive implications of these targets on humans.

-In \textbf{camouflaging}, $\mathcal{A}$ intends to hide the needed sentences to verify the claim.
-Simply removing them might be suspicious and not always applicable (e.g., removing captions from images).
-Therefore, we investigate \textit{more subtle} attacks that work as a `smarter delete' by changing the evidence such that it is less relevant to the claim (because it is either perturbed or does not contain the needed information anymore).
+In \textbf{camouflaging}, $\mathcal{A}$ intends to hide the sentences needed to verify the claim (e.g.,~\cite{link11_wired,link13_wikiedit,link14_wikiedit}).
+Simply removing them might be suspicious and not always applicable (e.g., removing image captions).
+Thus, we investigate \textit{more subtle} attacks that work as a `smarter delete' by changing the evidence such that it is less relevant to the claim (because it is either perturbed or does not contain the needed information anymore).
 These attacks can be applied to both REF and SUP claims.
 As a result, the claims would mostly become unverifiable, and the model would change its prediction to NEI.
-In \textbf{planting}, $\mathcal{A}$ intends to actively change the narrative to change $\mathcal{M}$'s prediction (a less subtle adversary).
+In \textbf{planting}, $\mathcal{A}$ intends to actively change the narrative to change $\mathcal{M}$'s prediction (a less subtle adversary, e.g.,~\cite{link12_theatlantic,link10_wikipedia_croatia})).
 This can be done by i) partial re-writing of the initially relevant evidence or ii) inserting fully newly generated sentences to, e.g., have more flexibility or pre-emptively fill the data void~\cite{golebiewski2019data}.
 The first can be used to, e.g., change the prediction from REF to SUP, while the second also allows changing from NEI to SUP.

-\textbf{2) \hlconst{Adversary's Constraints.}} We set two constraints for $\mathcal{A}$; how much the attacks need to preserve the context, and how the evidence repository can be modified.
+\textbf{2) \hlconst{Adversary's Constraints.}} We set two constraints for $\mathcal{A}$: how much the attacks need to preserve the context, and how the evidence repository can be modified.